-Prior to work at a new site, it is common practice for exploration companies to plan their technical activities and develop an overview of the existing infrastructure and geography.
+Prior to starting work at a new site, it is common practice for exploration companies to plan their technical activities and develop an overview of the existing infrastructure and geography.
 However, social planning is just as essential.
-The team must understand local customs, procedures, and ways of working, as well as tangible and intangible power hierarchies.
-When boots hit the ground, exploration geologists should have a baseline knowledge of land ownership, official and unofficial leadership structures, and just compensation strategies.
-Afterall, no matter what the exploration permit says, mining companies are guests in the community—the community does not owe you anything.
+The team must understand local customs, procedures and ways of working, as well as tangible and intangible power hierarchies.
+When boots hit the ground, exploration geologists should have a baseline knowledge of land ownership, official and unofficial leadership structures and just compensation strategies.
+Afterall, no matter what the exploration permit says, mining companies are guests in the community – the community does not owe you anything.

-One of the key points raised was to check your assumptions and understand that context is everything.
-This was demonstrated with the example of young men in Greenland as an unexpectedly vulnerable population because they are especially susceptible to suicide and highlights how talking to locals of all ages, genders, sexual orientations, classes and ethnicities, provides details about a community that are not available elsewhere.
+Key points raised included the importance of checking your assumptions as well as understanding that context is everything.
+These were demonstrated with observations of when the engagement process might unintentionally miss key sections of a community, due to timing or format of engagement, and it was highlighted how talking to locals of all ages, genders, sexual orientations, classes and ethnicities, provides details about a community that are not available elsewhere.

-Integrating the exploration programme into the pre-existing fabrics of the community is crucial for developing positive community relationships, and foundational to this is local procurement and collaboration as a means to build trust.
+Integrating an exploration programme into the pre-existing fabric of the community is crucial for developing positive community relationships, and essential to this is local procurement and collaboration as a means to build trust.
 It is also important to manage expectations by, for example, concluding community meetings with a summary of key points that clarify any commitments made, or not made, for the project’s current stage.

 The workshop participants put their skills to the test during a Communication Challenge.
-The Social Practice Forum team, together with exploration geologists Lucy Crane (Cornish Lithium Ltd., UK), Benedikt Steiner (University of Exeter, UK & Xplore Global Ltd.) and Benjamin Teschner (Colorado State Board of Land Commissioners, USA) came up with exploration scenarios from around the world and challenged the participants to work together in teams to answer questions relating to community communication issues that can arise during exploration programmes.
+The Social Practice Forum team, together with exploration geologists Lucy Crane (Cornish Lithium Ltd), Benedikt Steiner (University of Exeter, and Xplore Global Ltd) and Benjamin Teschner (Colorado State Board of Land Commissioners, USA) came up with exploration scenarios from around the world and challenged the participants to work together in teams to answer questions relating to community communication issues that can arise during exploration programmes.
 Groups also worked through the reverse scenario with Benjamin Teschner, imagining an exploration company exploring near their home communities, bringing into focus the importance of empathy for the community.

 Exploration geologists have the potential to be a positive interface between the community and the corporation.
 Equipping geologists with communication skills is crucial for the healthy development of this relationship, and is imperative to earning and maintaining the social licence to operate, both on a project and industry scale.
 Open communications from the beginning builds a foundation for the responsible development of a resource project.

-Half of the workshop funds were donated to the Pact-led Moyo Gems Project, which supports women artisanal and small-scale miners in Tanzania to get a fair price for the gems they extract, and will be used to provide personal protective and mining equipment for the women miners.
+Half of the workshop funds were donated to the Pact-led Moyo Gems Project, which supports women artisanal and small-scale miners and their male allies in Tanzania to get a fair price for the gems they extract, and will be used to provide personal protective and mining equipment for the mostly women miners.

-We are committed to offering future workshops that further facilitate the exchange of knowledge across traditional disciplinary boundaries and professions, and aim to provide financial assistance to those less privileged to attend.
+We are committed to offering future workshops that further facilitate the exchange of knowledge across traditional disciplinary boundaries and professions, and aim to provide financial assistance so those less privileged can attend.
 Planning has started to build on the foundations of this for future workshops.

 To collaborate and/or participate, contact us at firstname.lastname@example.org

-We would like to thank the speakers and facilitators of the workshop whose invaluable life experience and expertise provided a socially responsible exploration framework to work from moving forward.
-We would also like to thank the workshop participants, who helped create an open and inquisitive space for the much-needed discussion on the role of geologists in a sustainable future.
+We thank the speakers and facilitators of the workshop whose invaluable experience and expertise helped provide a socially responsible framework for exploration to work with moving forward.
+We also thank the workshop participants who helped create open discussion on the role of geologists in a sustainable future.
 Ten workshop places for those in need were generously sponsored by Sínese.

 Cassia Johnson, Camborne School of Mines, University of Exeter, UK. @cassiajohnson